violanerd/reamde-generator/README.md

   ## Description
   A README generator built in node with inquirer.
+The project title is inspired by the Neal Stephenson book of the same name, [REAMDE](https://en.wikipedia.org/wiki/Reamde).

   ## Table of Contents
   * [Installation](#installation)